miklevin/MikeLev.in/_posts/2025-02-19-o3-codebase-test.md

 Does this approach and these examples help clarify a path forward?

+---

 ## The Dilemma of Abstraction vs. Readability

+> Yikes!
+I think I am dealing with one of the issues of our age.
+AI code
+> assistants flex and shame us humans into thinking we get it.

 **Me**: Honestly, it strikes terror in my heart.
 The example that uses BaseFlow is actually ***longer*** than the old version.
 So now it looks like I'm on a